Texas Licensing Overview for a Barber

 - The completed application

 - A barber diploma

 Ensure your license remains up to date

-Licensed barbers are required to update their license every two years by the end of the month in which you were originally licensed.
+Licensed barbers are required to renew their license every two years by the end of the month in which they were originally licensed.
 This can be done easily online through the Texas State Board’s online license renewal portal.
-There is a $55 renewal fee for this license.
+There is a $53 renewal fee for this license.

-There is currently no ongoing education needs for barbers during their licensing period in the state of Texas.
+There is currently no ongoing education needs for barbers during their licensing period in Texas.
 However, many barbers may choose to undertake ongoing education to further their career opportunities and stay up to date in current fashions and trends.